 In the U.S., for example, in March 2010, the ACA was enacted.
-The ACA, among other things:
+The ACA included provisions that address pharmaceutical pricing.
+Among other things, for example, the FDA:

-- subjects biological products to potential competition by lower cost biosimilars; - addresses a new methodology by which rebates owed by manufacturers under the Medicaid Drug Rebate Program are calculated for drugs that are inhaled, infused, instilled, implanted or injected; - increases the minimum Medicaid rebates owed by manufacturers under the Medicaid Drug Rebate Program and extends the rebate program to individuals enrolled in Medicaid managed care organizations; - establishes annual fees and taxes on manufacturers of certain branded prescription drugs; - expands healthcare fraud and abuse laws, including the False Claims Act and the Anti-Kickback Statute, establishes new government investigative powers and enhanced penalties for non-compliance; - creates a new Medicare Part D coverage gap discount program, in which manufacturers must agree to offer 50% (increased to 70% as of January 1, 2019) point of sale discounts off negotiated prices of applicable brand drugs to eligible beneficiaries during their coverage gap period, as a condition for the manufacturer's outpatient drugs to be covered under Medicare Part D; - expands eligibility criteria for Medicaid programs by, among other things, allowing states to offer Medicaid coverage to additional individuals with income at or below 133% of the federal poverty level, thereby potentially increasing manufacturers' Medicaid rebate liability; - expands the entities eligible for discounts under the PHS Act's pharmaceutical pricing program, also known as the 340B Drug Pricing Program; - creates new requirements to report financial arrangements with physicians and teaching hospitals, commonly referred to as the Physician Payments Sunshine Act; - creates a new requirement to annually report the identity and quantity of drug samples that manufacturers and authorized distributors of record provide to physicians; - creates a new Patient Centered Outcomes Research Institute to oversee, identify priorities in and conduct comparative clinical effectiveness research, along with funding for such research; and - establishes the Center for Medicare and Medicaid Innovation at CMS to test innovative payment and service delivery models to lower Medicare and Medicaid spending.
+- subjected biological products to potential competition by lower cost biosimilars; - increased the minimum Medicaid rebates owed by manufacturers under the Medicaid Drug Rebate Program and extends the rebate program to individuals enrolled in Medicaid managed care organizations; - established annual fees and taxes on manufacturers of certain branded prescription drugs; - expanded healthcare fraud and abuse laws, including the False Claims Act and the Anti-Kickback Statute, establishes new government investigative powers and enhanced penalties for non-compliance; - created a new Medicare Part D coverage gap discount program (later replaced under the Inflation Reduction Act of 2022 (the "IRA"); - expanded eligibility criteria for Medicaid programs and for entities eligible for discounts under the PHS Act's 340B Drug Pricing Program; and - created a new requirement to annually report the identity and quantity of drug samples that manufacturers and authorized distributors of record provide to physicians.